-Note: opening hours were updated in November 2018.
-In any case, recheck official site before visiting.
+- Opening hours and entrance fees were updated in December 2022.
+In any case, recheck the official site before visiting.

-If you are a spontaneous user, then you will pay the prices mentioned above.
-But if you are reading this before your visit, then you can save money.
-You can find the least significant discount at the official site.
+If you are a spontaneous user, you will pay the above prices.
+But if you read this before your visit, you can save money.
+You can find the least significant discount on the official site.
 An online purchase there will give you a 5% discount.
 But, if you search the net, then you will be able to find better deals.
 Many credit card companies offer opportunities.
-For example, I purchased multiple tickets through Visa for 49 NIS per person (instead of 79 and 59).
+For example, I purchased multiple tickets for 49 NIS per person through Visa.

 As in most museums, there are permanent changing exhibitions.
-According to the official site, at Carasso Science Park there are 12 permanent exhibitions.
-And the trigger for us was the changing exhibition called “The Last Mammoth.”
+According to the official site, at Carasso Science Park, there are 12 permanent exhibitions.
+And the trigger for us was the changing exhibition, “The Last Mammoth.”
 But we will get to it a little later.

 The Turkish Building

-We started with the Turkish building, that is located on the left of the map.
+We started our visit at the Turkish building, which is located on the left of the map.

-The Ottoman Empire established agriculture school to teach Sheikhs’ sons and encourage them to settle permanently.
+The Ottoman Empire established an agriculture school to teach Sheikhs` sons and encourage them to settle permanently.
 The two-floor building was considered the largest and most beautiful of the Empire’s school buildings.
 With its red roof shingles and three arches in front, it resembles other Ottoman governmental structures.

-During WWI, it served as a military hospital and during the British Mandate, the building resumed to its original function as a school.
+During WWI, it served as a military hospital, and during the British Mandate, the building resumed its original function as a school.
 In the 1950s, it became a Beit Hachayal for IDF southern soldiers.
-Over time it was neglected, but then Rashi foundation and Beersheba municipality restored it and turned to interactive youth science complex.
+Over time it was neglected, but then Rashi Foundation and Beersheba municipality restored it and turned it into an interactive youth science complex.

 The Last Mammoth temporary exhibition will be held at Carasso Science Park till 24 March 2019.
-It tells not only the story of the Dima the mammoth but of the ice age in general.
+It tells the story of the Dima, the mammoth, and the ice age.

 For the first time in Israel – a fascinating international exhibition that will take you on a journey in the Ice Age – from the time of the Mammoths and the Cave Bear to global warming!